Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Galbijjim is a traditional Korean braised short ribs dish.

-The tender and succulent meat is the star of this dish, cooked in a flavorful sauce made with honey, mirin, apples/pears, and other common condiments like ginger, garlic, onions, and soy sauce.
+The tender, succulent meat is the star of this dish, cooked in a flavorful sauce made with honey, mirin, apples/pears, and other common condiments such as ginger, garlic, onions, and soy sauce.
 It is usually served with rice as the main course.

 This stew was once considered an exotic dish prepared only on special occasions.
 But it has since evolved into standard comfort food.